Best Percale Sheets (2023): Reviews and Buyer’s Guide

 - Combed cotton: Combed cotton is any type of cotton that’s had the shortest fibers removed.
 The process leaves behind a smooth sheet.

 Bamboo’s popularity largely stems from its sustainability, but it’s also highly breathable and comes close to cotton’s softness.
-It’s breathable, but cotton still comes out on top.
+Bamboo sheets are breathable and quite soft, and their feel is often compared to cotton.
+Some manufacturers even sell bamboo-cotton blended sheets.

 Tencel® is actually a brand name for fabric made from the eucalyptus tree.
 It’s soft and breathable, which results in incredibly comfortable percale sheets.
 Like bamboo, it’s also highly sustainable.